MicrosoftDocs/Advertising-docs/BingAds/bulk-service/campaign-age-criterion.md

 ---
-title: "Campaign Age Criterion" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/1/2017
+title: "Campaign Age Criterion Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the Campaign Age Criterion fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# Campaign Age Criterion
+# Campaign Age Criterion Record - Bulk
 Defines a campaign age criterion that can be uploaded and downloaded in a bulk file.

 You can target customers by age so that your ads are displayed more frequently to people who will be interested in them.